The Personal Annual Review

 “We do not learn from experience...we learn from reflecting on experience.” ― John Dewey

-I started conducting a Personal Annual Review 10 years ago as I was nearing the end of my college years.
+I started conducting a Personal Annual Review 10+ years ago as I was nearing the end of college.
 It has been an immensely helpful exercise to which I would credit many of my greatest areas of progress.

 This piece shares the template for my Personal Annual Review.
 I hope that it will spark you to conduct your own before year-end, as I'm highly confident you will gain the same value that I have from the exercise.